 One of the first things you should notice is how high the numbers are here.
 For the range of hands, the average equity on a nine-handed table is 19%.
 We'll say 20% just to make things simple.

 You're a 4-1 dog losing the pot but you're getting 8-1 on your money.
 Based on straight pot odds these should all be profitable hands.

 In the real world you don't get to play against random hands on every deal.
 Here's a chart taking KQ, showing how it's affected when various strong hands are one of the other five hands used to run an evaluation.

 Every situation has KQ versus four random hands and the one specific hand:

 |Specific Hand||6-Handed Equity||Change from All Random|

-As you can see, when one stronger hand is put into play with four other random hands, the values go down, but other than up against KK, they don't really go down all that much.
-This is one of the reasons this range of hands can be deceiving, leading a player to falsely believe they're premium hands.
+As you can see, when one stronger hand is put into play with four other random hands the values go down, but other than up against KK they don't really go down all that much.
+This is one of the reasons this range of hands can be deceiving and lead a player to falsely believe they're premium hands.

-Barring KK, you have pot odds in all of these scenarios, getting 5-1 on your money with 20%, putting you at break-even money.
-Anything above 20% is making you money, according to the concept of pot odds.
+Barring KK, you have pot odds in all of these scenarios getting 5-1 on your money with 20%.
+That puts you at break-even money.
+Anything above 20% makes you mone, according to the concept of pot odds.

-Now let's be more realistic and say that instead of going six-handed to a flop, you're going to go to the flop heads-up, your K♠ Q♠ against the previous range one at a time:
+Now let's be more realistic and say that instead of going six-handed to a flop you go to the flop heads-up with your K♠ Q♠ against the previous range one at a time: